Dog Spaying and Neutering

 What is the procedure to spay/neuter a dog?

-The night before your dog’s surgery, you need to take the food away at 10:00pm.
+The night before your dog’s surgery, you need to take the food away at 10:00 pm.
 Water can still be given.
-The day of the surgery, your dog needs to be dropped off at our clinic between 7:30-8:00am.
+The day of the surgery, your dog needs to be dropped off at our clinic between 7:30-8:00 am.
 This ensures all surgical patients are checked in and ready to go by the time the veterinarian arrives.
 When you drop your dog off, we will go over the surgical consent form with you, as well as offer the options of bloodwork, IV fluids, and extra pain medication to go home, all of which are at additional cost.
-All surgeries are done in the morning to allow them to rest and recover for the afternoon before going home.
-In most cases, your dog will be able to go home between 4:00-7:00pm that same day.
+All surgeries are done in the morning to allow them to rest and recover in the afternoon, before going home.
+In most cases, your dog will be able to go home between 4:00-7:00 pm that same day.
 During the 10-14 days following your dog’s surgery, it is recommended to restrict their physical activity to allow the surgical site to heal.